-For the past two months, I have been using a program called Chrometa.
+For the past two months, I have been using a program called Chrometa (affiliate link).
 It is essentially a program that you install on your computer that tracks how much time you spend using applications, the internet, or playing games.

 I haven’t used other programs that do this sort of thing, so I can’t compare Chrometa to them, but I do find this software quite useful and helpful in situations.

 The above screenshot shows the main application window of Chrometa, and all the applications you use throughout the day.
 As you can see, I have looked at a few PDF documents, used the Windows Calculator for 5 seconds, did some web browsing on Google Chrome, opened a few spread sheets, and Word documents.
 This program records pretty much every application window you have open and the title of that window.
 So if you have FireFox open, and a number of tabs such as Facebook, Hotmail, and Google, when ever you change tabs, it would record a new entry, or increase the time of an existing entry under the FireFox application.
 I can collapse all the applications to see what applications I use more, or I can expand them to see what sections of the application I am using.

 Because items are logged based on the Title of the application, when using applications where it will always change, such as Google Reader (or even Facebook), you will get multiple entries that only last a few seconds.

 You can apply a filter so you can hide activities for less than a certain amount of time, but you may find your usage of that application will be considerably less than what it actually is.

 The other great feature of Chrometa, not only does it sort by application use, it also sorts by time use, so you can find out what you where doing at a particular time.

 If you are away from your computer for a set amount of time, on your return, a popup will be displayed asking you if you want to record your time away as working on something that requires time tracking, or you were actually away taking a break – which can be very handy if you perform a lot of offline activities.